insidemordecai/website/content/posts/202308-state-of-social-media/index.md

 Even with Twitter rebranding to X, it remains the juggernaut that popularised 'microblogging' and it will take a lot for the alternatives to dethrone it.
 Perhaps Elon himself will do that.

 So, what does the future hold?
 I don't know but juggling between Twitter and its alternatives, along with other platforms can be tiring.
-Ideally, there would be interoperability between various platforms.
+Ideally, platforms would be interoperable.

 This will likely be a battle between protocols rather than the apps themselves.
 For example, Mastodon is built on top of ActivityPub, which enjoys support of multiple companies, while BlueSky utilises the AT Protocol.
 If one of these protocols (or a new one) gains significant traction then the social networking landscape will change drastically.
 In theory, we wouldn't be tied to an organisation or a CEO which is quite exciting.
 Hopefully in the end we don’t all gravitate back towards a centralised platform.

 I, for one, hope personal websites make a comeback.
-A place that can be regarded your home base.
+A place that can be regarded as your home base.